surak-alf/sumo_traffic_light_project/README.md

 # SUMO Traffic Light Simulation Project 🚦🚗

+This project simulates and analyzes traffic flow at a signalized intersection using SUMO (Simulation of Urban MObility) to compare three scenarios: a base case with fixed-time traffic lights, an optimized case with adjusted signal timing, and an uncontrolled intersection without signals.

+This repository contains the results of a traffic simulation, comparing different scenarios to evaluate their impact on traffic flow and efficiency.

 A complete simulation of a signalized intersection using SUMO (Simulation of Urban MObility), demonstrating traffic flow optimization with configurable traffic light timing.

 ![Simulation Demo](images/sumo.gif)